Japan national rugby union team: Rugby World Cup

 Japan has participated in the Rugby World Cup since the tournament's inception in 1987, and has made appearances in all tournaments thus far.
 Despite this, they experienced little success until the 2015 tournament, with just one victory over Zimbabwe in 1991, and two draws with Canada in 2007 and 2011.
 In 2015 they defeated South Africa with a score of 34–32, their first win since 1991 against Zimbabwe, which they followed up with victories over Samoa and the United States in the same pool stage, but despite their 3–1 record failed to reach the knockout round.

 They were the home team for the 2019 Rugby World Cup, which was held in Japan.

 In the 2019 World Cup, Japan were drawn in Group A alongside Ireland, Russia, Samoa, and Scotland.
 After a nervy opening night win against Russia (30–10), Japan went on to beat Ireland 19–12, a huge upset and a result few predicted.
 Their third group game against Samoa ended in another win, this time 38–19, while also securing a highly important bonus point (for scoring four or more tries).

 In the highly anticipated final group game against Scotland, both teams needed to win to progress to the knockout stages at the expense of the other.
 The match went ahead despite pre-game worries that it would have to be cancelled due to the ongoing issues caused by Typhoon Hagibis.
-The pre-tournament rules stated that if the typhoon was sufficient enough to intervene, the game would be cancelled, and the result declared a draw.
+The pre-tournament rules stated that if the typhoon was sufficient to intervene, the game would be cancelled, and the result declared a draw.
 This controversial rule would have allowed Japan to progress by default due to previous results.

 After final safety checks, the game was allowed to commence.
 Japan edged out Scotland 28–21 to register their second shock win of the tournament.
 They also became the first Asian nation to top their group at a Rugby World Cup, and the first Asian team to progress to the knockout stages.

 Japan played South Africa in the quarter-finals in Tokyo on Sunday 20 October 2019, kick off 19:15 JST.
 They kept pace with South Africa in the first half, but two tries and three penalties in the second half for South Africa put the game out of reach and Japan lost 26–3.